Oligosaccharide: N-Linked oligosaccharides

 N-Linked glycosylation involves oligosaccharide attachment to asparagine via a beta linkage to the amine nitrogen of the side chain.
-The process of N-linked glycosylation occurs cotranslationally, or concurrently while the proteins is being translated.
+The process of N-linked glycosylation occurs cotranslationally, or concurrently while the proteins are being translated.
 Since it is added cotranslationally, it is believed that N-linked glycosylation helps determine the folding of polypeptides due to the hydrophilic nature of sugars.
 All N-linked oligosaccharides are pentasaccharides: five monosaccharides long.

 In N-glycosylation for eukaryotes, the oligosaccharide substrate is assembled right at the membrane of the endoplasmatic reticulum.
 For prokaryotes, this process occurs at the plasma membrane.
 In both cases, the acceptor substrate is an asparagine residue.
 The asparagine residue linked to an N-linked oligosaccharide usually occurs in the sequence Asn-X-Ser/Thr, where X can be any amino acid except for proline, although it is rare to see Asp, Glu, Leu, or Trp in this position.